How to pick the right Sunscreen for a mature skin?

 SPF Rating % UV Blocked

-After 30s, skin needs more protection and you should opt for a higher SPF rating.
-So, if you use a Sunscreen with lower SPF protection, it is time for a change.
+After 30s, skin needs more UV protection cream and you should opt for a higher SPF rating.
+So, if you use a Sunscreen with lower SPF protection, it is time for a change .

 For best results, apply Sunscreen 30 minutes prior to the exposure to the Sun.